 (b) a person authorised to drive under the Road Traffic (Authorisation to Drive) Act 2008 section 6;

+motor cycle means a motor vehicle that has 2 wheels and includes —

+(a) a 2-wheeled motor vehicle with a sidecar attached to it that is supported by a third wheel; and

+(b) a motor vehicle with 3 wheels that is ridden in the same way as a motor vehicle with 2 wheels;

-provide driving instruction means to provide or attempt to provide driving instruction to a learner driver who is driving a motor vehicle.
+provide driving instruction means to provide or attempt to provide driving instruction to a learner driver who is driving a motor vehicle;

+school zone means a length of road designated as a school zone under a road law;

+speed limit means a speed limit set under a road law.

 [Section 49AAA inserted by No. 25 of 2016 s.
-42.]
+42; amended by No. 51 of 2016 s.
+4.]

 Division 1A — When person taken to be instructor or in charge of vehicle